yangxu698/RAG_FastAPI/ReadMe.md

     ```
     docker build -t [your docker app name] .
     ```
-4. The retriever uses the *gemini-embedding-exp-03-07* for context embedding, and *gemini-2.0-flash* for query parsing and response., both can be replace with desired model, e.g. OpenAI ChatGPT.
+4. The retriever uses the *gemini-embedding-exp-03-07* for context embedding, and *gemini-2.0-flash* for query parsing and response., both can be replaced with desired model, e.g. OpenAI ChatGPT.
-5. To run the RAG app, you need to creat .env in the root directory, with the Gemini API as:
+5. To run the RAG app, you need to creat .env in the root directory, with the Gemini_API_KEY as:
 ```
 GOOGLE_API_KEY='***'
 ```